Skip to main content

 To succeed with the steps above, follow the instructions below:

 1. Build Container from the latest branch commit.
-To build the initial version of the application's main branch, go to the fastapi-demo application -> branches -> main and select the Build menu.
+To build the initial version of the application's main branch, go to the Components -> fastapi-demo -> Branches -> main and click the Build button:

 Build Main Branch